So, you have decided that the Goldendoodle is the perfect puppy for you. Now, it is time to discuss the cost of owning a Goldendoodle.

 Some of the most fabulous Amazon puppy toys are:

 - Haopinsh Rubber Dog Chew Toys are great for a teething puppy.
-And since they dispense treats, they are great for when you have to leave your puppy alone for a little while.
+And since they dispense treats, they are great for leaving your puppy alone for a little while.

 - The ZippyPaws – Zoo Friends Burrow is excellent for the foraging and hunting instincts that your puppy will have.

-- For a soft toy, try the FIREOR No Stuffing Plush Set.
+- For a soft toy, try the No Stuffing Plush Dogs Chew Toy.

-- The STELLAIRE CHERN Pet Snuffle Mat is great for hours of fun.
+- The AWOOF Snuffle Mat is great for hours of fun.

 Now that you have everything, we can see your monthly cost of owning a Goldendoodle.
 Some of the regular purchases will be: